Difference between Time Sharing OS and Real-Time OS

 Prerequisite – Types of Operating Systems

-Time sharing operating system is usually works on the concurrent execution ideas wherever multiple jobs area unit executes at identical (same) time through switch them oftentimes.
+Time sharing operating system allows concurrent execution of programs through rapid switching thereby giving each process the same amount of time to execute.
 In this operating system Switching method/function is available.
-This switching is incredibly quick in order that the users will move with every program whereas it’s running while not knowing that, the system is being shared.
+This switching is incredibly quick in order that the users will be able to execute their program as if only that program is running, not knowing that, the system is being shared.

 Real Time operating system, computation tasks are emphasized before its nominative point.
 Real time operating system is incredibly helpful for the temporal order applications, in different words wherever tasks ought to be accomplished inside a definite deadline.
-The time period in operation systems not solely need correct results however conjointly the timely results, which implies beside the correctness of the results it should be created in an exceedingly sure deadline otherwise the system can fail.
+The time period in operation systems not only need correct results but conjointly timely results, which implies besides the correctness of the results it should be created in an exceedingly sure deadline otherwise the system can fail.

 The main difference between time sharing and the real-time operating system is that, In time sharing OS, the response is provided to the user within a second.
 While in real time OS, the response is provided to the user within time constraint.